arturops/ObjectsDB/README.md

 # ObjectsDB
-Project to create, overlap compare and store/load objects from a database Please review readme.txt to know how to use this program
+Project to create, overlap compare and store/load objects from a database.

+Please review readme.txt to know how to use this program